All Episodes

 Exactly.

-And and of course the easy and glib answer is that they'll all be, you know, flooding onto our streets.
+And of course, the easy and glib answer is that they'll all be flooding onto our streets.

-Uh the truth is that if Gitmo is closed, there will probably be a concerted effort to, I don't know, repatriate them somewhere and send them either back, send the the the less uh uh the the the less risky cases back to the homeland or or maybe try to ditch them in some some willing country that might take them if we're unable to.
+The truth is that if Gitmo is closed, there will probably be a concerted effort to, I don't know, repatriate them somewhere and send them either back, send the less risky cases back to the homeland or maybe try to ditch them in some willing country that might take them if we're unable to.

-If you're so all fired jazzed about getting rid of Gitmo, okay, where are you gonna put those scoundrels?
+If you're so all-fired, jazzed about getting rid of Gitmo, okay, where are you going to put those scoundrels?

 Where are you going to put those animals who would kill you where you stand?